Rigid Surface Operator and Symbol Invariant of Partitions: Contributions to symbol of rows of partition

-\begin{lemma} The map $X_S$ preserve symbol invariant. \end{lemma} \begin{proof} On the left hand side of the map $X_S$, the $2k$th and $(2k+1)$th rows of a partition in the $B_n$ theory are pairwise rows excepting the first row.
-On the right hand side of the map $X_S$, the $(2k-1)$th and $2k$th rows of a partition in the $C_n$ theory are pairwise rows.
 According to Table \ref{tsynu}, the contribution to symbol of the $2k$th row in the $B_n$ partition is equal to that of the $(2k-1)$th row in the $C_n$ partition.
 According to Table \ref{tsyno}, the contribution to symbol of the $(2k+1)$th row in the $B_n$ partition is equal to that of the $2k$th row in the $C_n$ partition.
-So the symbols on the two sides of the map $X_S$ are the same. \end{proof}
+So the symbols on the two sides of the map $X_S$ are equal. \end{proof}

 Next, we introduce the map $Y_S$ which take a rigid partition with only odd rows in the $C_n$ theory to a rigid partition with only even rows in the $D_n$ theory as shown in Fig.(\ref{ys}).